 Yeah, that's true.

-When it comes to defending your family, what does it say to you when I, a veteran Navy SEAL, someone who trains on every conceivable fire on platform, as well as trains in hand-to-hand combatives?
+When it comes to defending your family, what does it say to you when I, a veteran Navy SEAL, someone who trains on every conceivable firearm platform, as well as trains in hand-to-hand combatives, someone who's more prepared for and capable in a firefight than almost every American alive, turns to the AR-15 to defend my family?

 Choosing to defend your home with an AR-15 is a common sense choice that tens of millions of Americans are making.